 And of course we still have our reliable, tried-and-true, contracts!

-The first contact is the ADC – PACT contract.
-While not a collective agreement, per se, the ADC-PACT contract provides a foundation upon which to negotiate fair and equitable terms with PACT members.
+The ADC – PACT contract: while not a collective agreement, per se, the ADC-PACT contract provides a foundation upon which to negotiate fair and equitable terms with PACT members.
 Only PACT members obliged to sign the ADC-PACT contract.
 If a theatre is an affiliate or not a member offer them the Independent/Dance contract (see below).
 To find out the status of a given theatre check www.pact.ca/who.cfm.

 The contract consists of two parts: the cover sheet, which details the specifics of the agreement between you and the producer and the standard clauses, which provides the basic terms and conditions all ADC members enjoy.
 In addition to detailing working conditions and benefits, the standard terms oblige the PACT member to contribute 3% towards your RRSP and a $50 insurance premium.